 Due to the complexity of the human brain and the central nervous system, it can be difficult to predict and understand why a drug, including COMP360, may have a positive effect on some patients but not others and why some individuals may react to the drug differently from others.
-The population of those suffering with TRD is large and heterogenous and individuals may have different levels of severity of TRD.
-These differences may further result in different reactions to impact the effectiveness of our investigational COMP360 psilocybin therapy.
+For example, the population of those suffering with TRD is large and heterogenous and individuals may have different levels of severity of TRD.
+These differences may further result in different reactions to impact the effectiveness of our investigational COMP360 psilocybin therapy which may cause the percentage of patients, if any, that go into remission to fluctuate.
 All of these factors may make it difficult to assess the prior use or the overall efficacy of our investigational COMP360 psilocybin therapy.
+In addition, certain diseases or conditions that we decide to target may present increased or unique challenges in clinical development.
+For example, drug development for anorexia nervosa is not well understood, and we have experienced challenges in recruiting and screening participants for our Phase 2 study in anorexia nervosa.
+We have learned from our experience and we are making amendments to our trial protocol to reduce the trial burden for this highly vulnerable patient population.
+These amendments may delay our clinical development, increase our costs and may not be acceptable to regulatory authorities or IRBs.
+Moreover, these increased or unique challenges could ultimately impact our ability to seek and obtain regulatory approval in these conditions.